top of page

 Beans

-Researchers in Canada found that eating a daily serving of cooked beans lowers your “bad” cholesterol by 5 percent over a six weeks’ time.
-The study also concluded that there was no difference in the cholesterol lowering effects of the different types of legumes: Beans, lentils, chickpeas, and peas.
+Researchers in Canada found that eating a daily serving of cooked beans lowers your “bad” cholesterol by 5 percent over six weeks.
+The study also concluded that there was no difference in the cholesterol-lowering effects of the different types of legumes: Beans, lentils, chickpeas, and peas.

 Whole Wheat Grains and Pasta